 Boulder County is supporting this initiative because accurate floodplain maps provide detailed information for property owners on their own flood risks and enable proactive measures to protect people and property before the next significant flood event.

-Updated maps for the St. Vrain watershed and Phase I of the CHAMP study were submitted to the county in the fall of 2016 and adopted in May 2017.
-Floodplain maps are under revision for the following waterways (or reaches therein):
+Updated maps for the St. Vrain watershed and Phase I of the CHAMP study were submitted to the county in the fall of 2016 and adopted in June 2017.
+Floodplain maps are under revision for the following waterways (or reaches therein) under the CHAMP study.